yktoo/yktoo.com/content/blog/posts/0478/index.en.md

 <p></p>

-The source code for the presentation, as well as the assignment and its solution, are available in {{< a "https://github.com/yktoo/eonics-hugo" "this GitHub repository" >}}.
+The source code for the presentation, as well as the assignment and its solution, are available in [this GitHub repository](https://github.com/yktoo/eonics-hugo).